Accepted Workshop at CHI 2026

 XR for Challenging Environments: Enabling Human Performance and Agency under Stress

-Forging the next generation of resilient, trustful, and explainable XR assistance.
+Forging the next generation of resilient, trustworthy, and explainable XR assistance.

 Submit a Position Paper